knightsUCF/COVIDGenomeAnalysis/README.md

 ![alt text](https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/Images/start%20end%20codons.jpg)

-To get the indexes (locations) of where the start and stop codons occuring the COVID genomic sequence:
+To get the indexes (locations) of where the start and stop codons occur the COVID genomic sequence:

     import genome